jayemerson/shinier/README.md

 shinier
 =======

-A package extending package shiny and assisting in the creation of Shiny interactive web applications
+A package extending package shiny (in very minor ways) and assisting in the creation of Shiny interactive web applications

 ## Features

 If you don't know anything about [Shiny](http://www.rstudio.com/shiny/), you should visit the [R Studio](http://www.rstudio.com) folks.
+They have a nice [Shiny Tutorial](http://rstudio.github.io/shiny/tutorial/), too.
-Package shinier includes functions that may ultimately be included in package shiny.
+Package shinier includes functions (well, one function at this point) that may ultimately be included in package shiny.
-Other functions don't belong in package shiny and will be maintained here for the purpose of extending Shiny functionality.
+Other functions don't belong in package shiny and might be maintained here for the purpose of extending Shiny functionality.

 ## Installation